Beyond the Cold DM: 3 Smarter LinkedIn Lead Gen Tactics

 Aug 23, 2025

 You've seen them flood your inbox.
-Those generic, robotic LinkedIn messages that start with an awkward compliment about your profile before launching into a pitch about some service you never asked for.
+Those generic, robotic LinkedIn messages that start with an awkward compliment about your profile before launching into a pitch for a service you never asked for.
 Your finger instinctively hovers over the delete button before you've even finished reading.

 Tactic 1: The Warm-Up: Build Rapport Through Active Engagement